mathwolf/ADI_method_nonzero_BC/README.md

 # ADI Method

-A finite difference method for the numerical solution of the 2D heat equation.
-Nonzero Dirichlet boundary conditions.
+A finite difference method for the numerical solution of the 2D heat equation using nonzero Dirichlet boundary conditions.